-Cbi Distributive Trades in the United Kingdom averaged 18.02 Net Balance from 1983 until 2020, reaching an all time high of 72 Net Balance in July of 1984 and a record low of -55 Net Balance in December of 2008.
+Cbi Distributive Trades in the United Kingdom averaged 17.14 Net Balance from 1983 until 2023, reaching an all time high of 72.00 Net Balance in July of 1984 and a record low of -55.00 Net Balance in December of 2008.
 This page provides - United Kingdom CBI Distributive Trades- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-United Kingdom CBI Distributive Trades - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.
+United Kingdom CBI Distributive Trades - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

 Cbi Distributive Trades in the United Kingdom is expected to be -17.00 Net Balance by the end of this quarter, according to Trading Economics global macro models and analysts expectations.